 - Rates payable to the municipality.

-- Levies (if you're in a complex/flat).
+- Levies (for gated community/estate).

 - Electricity and water.

 - Household insurance (for the contents of your home) and homeowner's insurance (for the building).

 - Repairs and maintenance (looking after a garden, painting the house, plumbing problems etc).